TaalVerena/cuppa-cake/README.md

 #### Products
 ##### Product Page
 The product page displays a list of products available for purchase.
-Users can view product details, add products to the shopping cart, and filter products by category.
+Users can view product details, add products to the shopping bag, and filter products by category.

 ![All Bakes](README_files/images/all-bakes.png)